dandavies23/smoothie-moves/README.md

-### Fruit and veg
+### Graphics (Fruit and veg)

 The design considerations for the fruit and veg to bold solid shapes and for them to have a sunny outlook.
 This was the reason why ginger and apricot were rejected.
 Solid primary colours added a bold contrast.
+The favicon was resized in Adobe Photoshop [with guidance](https://webflow.com/blog/favicon-guide) to resize 32x32 to keep the apple sharp.

 ### Colour References